-I’ve previously mentioned how I hadn’t had any problems with the Wi-Fi support in my Lenovo Yoga 3 Pro (see my full laptop review).
-After some more time and use I started to notice deteriorating stability and dropped connections both when using it in Windows and Linux.
-The connectivity problems seemed to get really bad when the laptop ran a little warmer than usual.
+I’ve previously mentioned how I hadn’t had any problems with the Wi-Fi support in my Lenovo Yoga 3 Pro (see my full laptop review.)
+After some more time, I started to notice deteriorating stability and dropped connections both when using it in Windows and Linux.
+The connectivity problems seemed to get bad when the laptop ran a little warmer than usual.

-Still a proprietary option; Intel’s more permissive distribution license makes their Wi-Fi drivers and firmware much more widely accessible and is included with virtually all Linux distributions.
-For my Lenovo Yoga 3 Pro’s Broadcom BCM94352Z Wi-Fi module, a Intel 7260NGW M.2 NGFF module is a good replacement for the default module.
+While still a proprietary option; Intel’s more permissive distribution license makes its Wi-Fi drivers and firmware much more widely accessible and is included with virtually all Linux distributions.
+For my Lenovo Yoga 3 Pro’s Broadcom BCM94352Z Wi-Fi module, an Intel 7260NGW M.2 NGFF module is a good replacement for the default module.
 Intel’s M.2 NGFF connector differs slightly from Broadcom’s, but both fit in the same standard M.2 socket.

 The M.2 NGFF factor sockets is a standard socket that you’ll find in many popular Linux laptops; including the Dell XPS line of developer laptops.

 Swapping out the module in my laptop was a simple matter of removing a few screws, loosening the antenna wire, removing the old and sliding the new back into the socket.
 If you’re interested in replacing the Wi-Fi module on your laptop, start by opening up the laptop’s back, locate and identify the Wi-Fi module, and estimate how confident you are that you’re looking at the Wi-Fi module and could manage to replace it.

 I don’t feel confident saying anything about things like battery or data transfer performance of the Broadcom and Intel modules.
 What I can say for certain is that the network has been much more stable and reliable since installing the Intel module!